jinhojsk515/ALBEF_tutorial/README.md

 jsonl file: Visit https://github.com/SuperSupermoon/MedViLL, and from their `/data/mimic`, take `Train.jsonl, Valid.jsonl, Test.jsonl` and move them into your depository's `./data/MIMIC_CXR/`.
 This jsonl file contains the image name(as a path), english prescription, and diagnosis labels.

 images: Visit https://github.com/SuperSupermoon/MedViLL, and from their README.md, download MIMIC-CXR datasets to get `mimic_dset.tar.gz`.
 Move this into your depository and unzip it.
 This will create `./re_512_3ch/` folder with photos.

+> ※The image download link above is now blocked, since redistributing the MIMIC-CXR data is forbidden.
+Please visit their website https://physionet.org/content/mimic-cxr/2.0.0/ and follow the official method to access the data.

 ## Code running
 Arguments can be passed with commands, or edited manually in the running code.
 Default values are already good to go, but I recommend you to check the arguments and hyperparameters in the code.
 You can read the code in `pretrain_albef.py` to understand how ALBEF works.